MaximusDecimusMeridius/cv-tmp/README.md

 ```

 The agent can:
-1. Create AWS architecture diagrams using the diagram tool
-2. Analyze AWS costs using the cost explorer tool
+1. Analyze images using the computer vision tool
-3. Provide additional context using Perplexity search
+2. Provide additional context using Perplexity search
-4. Perform data analysis and visualization using the code interpreter
+3. Perform data analysis and visualization using the code interpreter

-## Example Queries
+## Example Query

-- "Create a diagram of a serverless application with API Gateway, Lambda, and DynamoDB"
-- "Show me my AWS costs for the last 7 days"
-- "Create a diagram of my current AWS architecture and analyze its costs"
+- "What's in image `image001.png`?"

 ## Notes

 - The agent uses Claude 3.5 Sonnet as the foundation model
-- Diagrams are generated using the Python diagrams package
-- Cost analysis is performed using AWS Cost Explorer
+- Image analysis is powered by the AWS Computer Vision MCP server
 - Additional context is provided by Perplexity search